webserverdude/f5-general/README.md

 # f5-general

-this repository is sharing solutins and code snippets for F5 products like BIG-IP or NGINX. please don't expect to find anything in a structured manner.
+this repository is sharing solutins and code snippets for F5 products like BIG-IP or NGINX.. please don't expect to find anything in a structured manner.